William Penn High School (Philadelphia): Structure

 Art SLC had two huge two-story art rooms with kilns to harden certain art projects.
 A professional dance studio with a certified teacher that taught various dance art.
 There was a music room with every musical instrument possible and had certified instructors to teach and lead bands.

 Health SLC had various health courses and had special biology, and chemistry classes.

 Business SLC had top notch business courses and typing classes.

 Masterminds was once an SLC for students that wanted to go into a career in Law and African American studies.
 In 2001, it was changed into an SLC to get 9th graders ready for high school life.

 There were so many students at one time, the auditorium had to be used one grade or one SLC at a time according to the material being addressed.
 On the right of the auditorium were separate banquet rooms for award ceremonies and festivals for the students.

-This school also had a section specifically for special needs students and they were kept in a safe but open environment for them to learn and grow without being forced to mingle with the other students.
+This school also had a section specifically for students in special education and they were kept in a safe but open environment for them to learn and grow without being forced to mingle with the other students.

 A list of every class that was given to students at its peak in 2004 will be available shortly, including the distinguished classes such as elementary functions.
 The class of 2004 was the most recent biggest graduating class.

 Faculty and students were able to park their cars in the garage located under the school for safe off street parking.

 The schools color was black, white and silver with the lion as a mascot.
 In the fall of 2000, uniforms were implemented in this school for the first time.
 Students had to wear black slacks with a white or gray polo shirt and black shoes.

 William Penn Exemplary Demonstration High was opened in 1970.
 The 1970 plaque on the front of the building housed a time capsule with the hope one day students can view the contents inside.